 Unsalted butter has no salt added, giving you complete control over the flavor of your dish.
 This type of butter is well-suited for baking when you’re unlikely to want anything to interfere with the natural buttery flavor of the recipe.

-Also known as ghee, this form of butter is traditionally made by melting cow’s milk butter and removing the milk solids so only the golden liquid fats remain.
+Also known as ghee, this form of butter has a higher smoke point and is traditionally made by melting cow’s milk butter and removing the milk solids so only the golden liquid fats remain.

 Used for centuries for both culinary and wellness purposes, olive oil is obtained by extracting the oil from the fruit of olive trees.
 This process is traditionally done using a press.
 Olive oil typically falls into two categories: refined and unrefined.
 Refined olive oil is treated with heat and chemical solvents to remove any flaws in the liquid while unrefined oil is left pure and untreated.

 Delivering vitamins E and K along with essential fatty acids, olive oil is a nutrient powerhouse and consequently linked to many benefits, including supporting healthy blood pressure and heart health.
 Olive oil has a slightly higher smoke point than butter, making it better suited for sautéing and shallow frying.
 Adding olive oil to your dishes will add a variety of flavor profiles, depending on which type of olive oil you choose.

 But the benefits of olive oil extend beyond the kitchen and into DIY skin and hair treatments.
 Olive oil can be used to tame frizz and deeply condition hair, soften skin and cuticles, and even soothe a sunburn.